Body

 Bed and chair alarms

-Patient safety is a high priority for us.
-We have alarms for the beds and chairs that alert us when a patient is getting up without assistance.
+Your safety is a high priority for us.
+We have alarms for the beds and chairs that alert us when you are getting up without assistance.
 You will work very closely with our therapy staff and once you have been cleared to be independent with your transfers and mobility, we will turn off the alarms.

-Please remember we are only looking after your safety and preventing an unexpected fall.
+Please remember we are looking after your safety and trying to prevent falls.

 Infection prevention